-This topic describes how to download unencrypted data backup files and binary log files from an ApsaraDB RDS for MySQL instance.
-You can archive the files for future use or use them to restore data to an on-premises database.
+This topic describes how to download unencrypted data and log backup files from an ApsaraDB RDS for MySQL instance.
+This allows you to manage the files by using an organized method.
+In addition, you can use the files to restore the data of the RDS instance to an on-premises database.

-A RAM user with only read-only permissions cannot download files.
+A RAM user with only read-only permissions cannot download data or log backup files.
 You can grant the required permissions to the RAM user in the RAM console.
 For more information, see Grant backup file download permissions to a RAM user with only read-only permissions.

-Note For information about how to view binary log files, see How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?
+Note For more information about how to view log backup files, see How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?